odinokland/constant-music/README.md

 ## Dependencies

 This mod requires the [Fabric API](https://modrinth.com/mod/fabric-api) mod if you are using the Fabric mod loader.

+## Languages

+Rudimentary language support has been provided by machine translations.
+Translators and native speakers can help improve the translations at [Constant Music's Crowdin Project](https://crowdin.com/project/constant-music).

 <!-- modrinth_exclude.start -->
 ## License